-Outsourcing company based in South Carolina provides virtual office services.
-In addition to its transcription and data entry jobs from home, it offers online customer support, translation, and secretarial services.
+Capital Typing is an outsourcing company based in South Carolina provides virtual office services.
+In addition to its data entry jobs from home, the company offers transcription, online customer support, market research, translation, and secretarial services.
 Home-based positions are hired as independent contractors.

 Clickworker is a crowdsourcing marketplace that connects registered workers with tasks in data entry, writing, research, and translating.
 These tasks are generally micro jobs, and pay is usually under a dollar per task completed.
 To register with Clickworker, you must complete a skills assessment.
 Jobs can be done from anywhere at any time.